Aschen/shaarli-publisher/README.md

 - `TAGS`: List of tags to synchronize, separated by commas (e.g. `c-ai,troll`)

 It can just run in a Github Action as a CRON: [.github/workflows/synchronize.yml](.github/workflows/synchronize.yml)

+## Create an HTML digest for a newsletter

+This script generate HTML from links published on a Shaarli instance during the last week.

+The script cannot be used as-is, it was designed for the https://genaifr.substack.com newsletter.